thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 Package management gets tough when we add more packages, especially those that are 3rd party and open-source.
 This is why we will use a package manager such as `npm` to manage and update our packages.

+Normally we will not commit nor push the folder `node_modules` to our git repository.

 ## Node.js Core Modules

 Node.js comes with core modules (built-in packages) provided as the Node Standard Library.
 Being built-in packages, you do not need to install them to import them.